Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Introduction

 An overview of the proposed framework is shown in Fig.~\ref{fig:overview}.
-We first employ exteroceptive sensor data and robot trajectory to generate ground truth labels for traversability segmentation in a self-supervised manner.
-We then design and train a multi-task deep neural network as our front-end to provide multiple observations simultaneously.
-Our back-end runs a closed-form Bayesian inference for dense multi-layer mapping where semantic information is leveraged in traversability estimation.
-The Multi-Task Learning (MTL) front-end not only improves prediction performance over Single-Task Learning (STL), but also achieves systematic efficiency.
-The multi-layer Bayesian inference back-end is scalable and provide map uncertainty.
+We first employ exteroceptive sensor data and robot trajectory to generate ground truth labels for image traversability segmentation in a self-supervised manner.
+We then design and train a multitask deep neural network as our front-end to provide multiple observations simultaneously.
+Our back-end runs a closed-form Bayesian inference for dense multilayer mapping where semantic information is leveraged in traversability estimation.
+The multitask learning (MTL) front-end not only achieves systematic efficiency, but also improves prediction performance over the Single-Task Learning (STL) equivalent.
+The multilayer Bayesian inference back-end is scalable and provides map uncertainty.

-This work has the following contributions. \begin{enumerate}[i.] \item We propose a novel and extendable multi-task multi-layer Bayesian mapping framework to provide rich environmental information in a single mapping formalism. \item We develop a multi-task deep neural network for scene semantic and traversability segmentation. \item We present a self-supervised approach to automatically generate training data for traversability segmentation. \item We formulate a scalable and dense multi-layer mapping algorithm via a closed-form Bayesian inference that leverages inter-layer correlations. \item We provide an open-source implementation of the proposed method and present extensive experiments using real and simulated data.
+This work has the following contributions: \begin{enumerate} \item We propose a novel and extendable multitask multilayer Bayesian mapping framework to provide rich environmental information in a single mapping formalism. \item We develop a multitask deep neural network for scene semantic and traversability segmentation. \item We present a self-supervised approach to automatically generating training data for traversability segmentation. \item We formulate a scalable and dense multilayer mapping algorithm via closed-form Bayesian inference that leverages inter-layer correlations. \item We provide an open-source implementation of the proposed method and present extensive experiments using real and simulated data.
 We also discuss the reproducibility and extendability of the developed mapping framework. \end{enumerate}

 The remainder of this paper is organized as follows.
-A review of the related work on multi-layer robotic mapping, self-supervised learning for traversability estimation and deep multi-task learning is given in \secref{sec:literature}. \secref{sec:method} describes the design of our multi-task deep network, and how we generate labeled traversability data without requiring manual annotation to train the network. \secref{sec:multi_layer_mapping} presents our multi-layer Bayesian mapping formulation in the semantic-traversability case.
-Experimental results and discussions are presented in \secref{sec:evaluation} and \secref{sec:discussion}, and finally, \secref{sec:conclusion} concludes the paper.
+A review of the related work on multilayer robotic mapping, self-supervised learning for traversability estimation and deep MTL is given in \secref{sec:literature}. \secref{sec:method} describes the design of our multitask deep network, and how we generate labeled traversability data for training without requiring manual annotation. \secref{sec:multi_layer_mapping} formulates our multilayer Bayesian map inference in the semantic-traversability case.
+Experiments and discussions are presented in \secref{sec:evaluation} and \secref{sec:discussion}, and finally, \secref{sec:conclusion} concludes the paper.